fengyuruhui98/File/write/Daily/癸卯日志/May.md

 Sis would left tomorrow, and they were packing things.
 I send message to CHN, she rejected my request to made a phone call.
 I went back the hotel of orange and took a shower, wash my clothes, then write the daily.

+# 22:11 Wen, May 3, 2023

+## Cost: ￥54.00 In: None
+>eleme VIP ￥10.00
+@08:07
+>Lunch at Bainianmiandao with the double mixed spicy noodles ￥24.00
+@12:46
+>xuanhemen ￥20.00
+@22:02

+## Daily
+Morning, I wake up early at about 7:30am, then I went down to ate my breakfast, then I met Shuisheng on the elevetor, we ate the food together then I went back to the room and boiled some water and got the coffee, then we went ahead to the station, the day was raining all the time, and the air was wet and hot, but the under ground at the station was so cold that I felt really uncomfortable.
+Fortunatly that they took some chairs, then at noon, we went to ate lunch at about 12:30am, we walked across the hotel of the Chuzhou Kady Wendemu hotel.
+The five star hotel.
+We ate at the noodles store, the village here was so beautiful, that standing in the rain, and the house was not much high and the windows was clean, the head floor was brillint, with half under the sky, and half was surrounded by glasses.
+Then we worked all the afternoon, I had to find where the report was wrong that it couldn't show the report.
+Then at night we went to the Liuji again and we ate the dinner.
+Then we went back to the hotel.